Jixiao Xinshu: Weapons production

 The standard procedure for the procurement of weapons for a commander such as Qi Jiguang was for production quotas to be assigned by provincial officials to each local district under the commander's responsibility.
 The resulting weapons produced under this system varied widely in quality.
 Muskets in particular exploded with alarming frequency, leading Qi to eschew reliance on firearms in favor of using melee tools such as swords, rattan shields, and sharpened bamboo poles.
 However, later in his career Qi became a strong proponent of integrating muskets after suffering several defeats to the pirates.
 Qi's reconsideration of firearms in warfare led to the creation of the first well-drilled musket teams in China.
 Qi was also a pioneer of the musket volley fire technique, which would later be adopted throughout China and Korea.
 Included in the manual are several passages detailing the usage of muskets, the volley fire technique, and an estimation of the percentage of firearms that would likely fail to fire.

 The manual provides the following description of the forging of swords:

 Unarmed fighting

-The last chapter of the Jixiao Xinshu, the Quanjing Jieyao Pian, covers the subject of unarmed combat.
+In Chapter 14 of the Jixiao Xinshu, this latter section known as the Quanjing Jieyao Pian, covers the subject of unarmed combat.
 Qi Jiguang regarded unarmed fighting as being useless on the battlefield.
 However, he recognized its value as a form of basic training to strengthen his troops, improving their physical fitness and confidence.

-Qi selected thirty-two postures to illustrate, from among the martial arts of the period.
-The description of the techniques is written in verse, typically with seven characters per line.
+In 32 verses, Qi describes several empty-hand ploys from among the martial arts of the period.
+The descriptions of the techniques are written in verse, typically with seven characters per line, three sections per verse.

+These pithy descriptions rarely describe any technique in reproduceable detail.
+They allude to techniques rather obliquely, with a rough picture, with a follow up ploy or action, and often a boast.

+While a hanfull of postures are illustrated, the tone of the verses implies that the reader should already be familiar with the techniques mentioned, or that Qi had little interest in actually divulging any empty hand fighting methods in his text.

+Around 40 martial postures are identified in Qi's text by name.
+They are: